Squeezie: On Twitch

 Squeezie started regular live broadcasts on Twitch in 2018.
 He has more than 3 million followers and he participated in the French-speaking live with the most viewers with a peak of 395,000 viewers with some of the biggest French streamers such as Gotaga and Locklear.

-In October 2022, Squeezie hosted a 22-streamer race using Formula 4 cars, averaging 400,000 viewers and reaching a peak of over 1,000,000, along with 40,000 spectators at the track.
+GP Explorer

+During the fourth ZEvent, Squeezie had as a €100,000 donation goal "IRL Formula Renault tournament".
+On April 5, 2022 he gives the details of his new project, GP Explorer, during a Twitch stream.

+The first edition took place on October 8th 2022 on the Bugatti Circuit in Le Mans.
+22 French streamers and youtubers participated in eleven teams.
+This event became very popular with 40,000 spectators at the racetrack and more than 1,000,000 viewers at once on Twitch, as well as 12.5 million cumulated viewers.

+The second edition took place on September 9th 2023 on the same track.
+24 streamers, youtubers and rappers (SCH, Soso Maness and Kekra) participated in 12 teams.

+The third and last edition took place on October 3 to October 5, 2025.

 Music

 Squeezie has created a lot of music over the years.
-He started selling his first album, named Oxyz, the 25 September 2020.
+He started selling his first album, named Oxyz, on 25 September 2020.
 He release his first song in 2017 in a YouTube video named “Placements de Produits” with Maxence.